 Fondant always looks gorgeous on a cake but it’s not exactly a convenient thing to find.
-Plus, it’s pretty expensive and doesn’t taste good, blah!
-I found a recipe to create a really easy (and delicious) marshmellow fondant substitute and works great!
+Plus, store bought fondant is pretty expensive and doesn’t taste good.
+This inexpensive and foolproof marshmallow fondant recipe is a perfect substitute.
+Here’s how to make it.

 - Bag of mini marshmallows